SimonPadbury/baselayer-3/_src/typography.md

 * Headings font weight is set using `--h-fw: var(--t-semibold)` — which you can also override.
 * Headings line heights set using the formula `1em + 0.5rem`.
 * The matching heading size utility classes `h2` to `h6` only affect font-size.
 They do not include font-weight styling.
 * The CSS reset removes margin and padding from headings.
-Typographic block spacing can be controlled by the `flow` (see [the typographic block flow utility](#the-typographic-block-flow-utility)).
-You could also incorporate the `flow` styling directly into your `<article>` tag in your design layout, the typographic block elements are its immediate children.
+Typographic block spacing can be controlled by the `t-flow` (see [the typographic block t-flow utility](#the-typographic-block-t-flow-utility)).
+You could also incorporate the `t-flow` styling directly into your `<article>` tag in your design layout, the typographic block elements are its immediate children.

 ```css
 :root {